-Our visiting music tutors teach DJ-ing and music production in schools all over the country.
+Our music tutors teach DJ-ing and music production in schools all over the country and beyond.
 We offer students a fresh, exciting study programme that’s in tune with the music they listen to.

-Our programme covers what underpins that music, from style, structure and tempo to timing, rhythm and scales.
+Our programmes cover what underpins that music, from style, structure and tempo to timing, rhythm and scales.
 And we get right into the details of electronic music production.

-Learning to DJ is a new way into music.
+Learning to DJ or produce music are new ways into studying music.
 It’s a great way to re-awaken interest in all music GCSE syllabuses.
 And it’s a sure-fire way to generate a buzz around the music department — and the whole school.

-We’re transforming how children experience music at school.
+We’re transforming how children experience music in school.

-We want to breathe new life into music education by getting students to connect with their music departments.
+We play records, not recorders.
+The way we work breathes new life into music education, re-connecting students with their music studies.
 We’ve found DJ-ing creates that connection through the music they love, understand and listen to.
-Every student who learns with us is a student with a new fascination for music — and potentially a new enthusiasm for Music GCSE.
+Through our engaging programmes, every student who learns with us can find a new fascination for music — and potentially a new enthusiasm for Music GCSE.

-More and more, we’re finding that as they discover DJ-ing, many students also find their self-confidence.
+More and more, we find that as they discover DJ-ing and music production, many students also find their self-confidence.

-We’re already teaching students how to DJ in schools across the UK, and the numbers are growing all the time.
+We’re already teaching students how to DJ and make music in schools across the UK, and the numbers are growing all the time.

 Ready to get involved?
 Get in touch to find out more.